Souuum/zio-project/README.md

 ## Repositories
 The repositories contain the main logic of the code.\
 There are repositories for Albums, Tracks and Artists.
+Inside the main menue, it is specified that you can only see 10 raws of data.
+That is due to us limiting the api call to 10 so that we don't exceed the limitation.
+Hence, we did not directly implement the number on functions `scala getPopASC `, `scala getPopDESC `... as we only have 10 raws anyway, but it would be quite easy to implement such things, by using the `scala ZSink.take(n: Int)` method, that allow us to select only the first n object of a Chunk.

 ### BaseRepository
 Each of the repositories have an object that extends to an interface IBaseRepository.\